RikkaApps/Riru/README.md

   Before v22.0, we use the method of replacing a system library (libmemtrack) that will be loaded by zygote.
 However, it seems to cause some weird problems.
 Maybe because libmemtrack is used by something else.

-  Then we found a super easy way, add our so file into `/system/etc/public.libraries.txt`.
-All so files in `public.libraries.txt` will be automatically "dlopen-ed" by the system.
-This way is from [here](https://blog.canyie.top/2020/02/03/a-new-xposed-style-framework/).
+  Then we found a super easy way, through "native bridge".
+The specific so will be automatically "dlopen-ed" and "dlclose-ed" by the system.
+This way is from [here](https://github.com/canyie/NbInjection).

 * How to know if we are in an app process or a system server process?